Hurricane Fifi–Orlene: Meteorological history

 Although earlier in the season Hurricane Carmen had attained Category 4 status in a similar location, Fifi was unable to intensify further due to its proximity to land.
 Most of the southern portion of the circulation was inhibited by the mountains of Honduras as it passed within 20 mi of the coast.
 Fifi maintained its peak intensity for roughly 24 hours until it began to weaken shortly before making landfall near Placencia, Belize with winds of 105 mph.
 After moving inland, the hurricane weakened to a tropical storm and further deteriorated into a tropical depression once it moved over southwestern Mexico late on September 20.
 Two days later, the former hurricane emerged back over water near Acapulco, Mexico, becoming the third known tropical cyclone to traverse Central America and enter the northeastern Pacific hurricane basin.
 When it moved back over open waters, Fifi re-attained tropical storm status; however, it only maintained this intensity for 18 hours before being renamed Orlene.
 There is disagreement amongst tropical cyclone forecasting agencies as to the role Fifi played in Orlene's development.
+The Reanalysis of the 1974 Atlantic Hurricane Season suggested that Fifi dissipated as a tropical cyclone after 18Z on September 21 and formation of Orlene occurred at 18Z on September 22.

 After the formation or merger of the systems, Orlene began to intensify.
 During the afternoon of September 23, the storm intensified into a hurricane as it quickly traveled towards the north-northeast.
 Shortly before making landfall, a small eye developed within the center of the hurricane, resulting in the NHC upgrading it to a Category 2 storm with maximum winds of 105 mph.
 However, the EPHC reported that the storm peaked with winds of 80 mph.
 Rapid weakening took place following the storm's landfall, degenerating into a remnant low just six hours after moving inland.
 The remnant system persisted for several more hours before dissipating over the mountains of Mexico.